 Lightly seasoned with a homemade spice blend then slow smoked over natural wood for 6 hours, our smoked mullet is a celebration of local and an ode to home.

-As travel writer Robert Moss noted in a 2016 issue of SAVEUR, “you can get New Orleans-style gumbo in Boston and Baltimore-style crab cakes in San Diego, but smoked mullet is one of those rare regional delicacies that can still be found almost exclusively where it originated.
+As travel writer Robert Moss noted, “you can get New Orleans-style gumbo in Boston and Baltimore-style crab cakes in San Diego, but smoked mullet is one of those rare regional delicacies that can still be found almost exclusively where it originated.
 It’s also a splendid example of how a little-prized fish can be transformed into something delicious and wonderful through nothing more than smoke and time.”

 Our Story

-The Fisherman's Daughter is Chanda Jamieson, daughter of third generation commercial fisherman and crabber Robert Jamieson.
+The Fisherman's Daughter is Chanda Jamieson, a writer, poet and daughter of third generation commercial fisherman and crabber Robert Jamieson.

 My family has caught and prepared Southwest Florida seafood for several generations, instilling in me from a young age a sense of family tradition and responsibility, a desire to celebrate that which has nourished us for so long.